-Consider this scenario: you fire one of your workers today for spending too much time on Amazon.com.
-She files a lawsuit against you, claiming that your termination was discriminatory against her because of her gender, or her age, or the fact she took family leave last month, or the fact she filed a workers' comp claim in July, or any number of other reasons.
+Consider this scenario: you fire one of your workers for spending too much time on Amazon on Cyber Monday.
+She files a lawsuit against you, claiming that your termination was discriminatory because of her gender, or her age, or the fact she took family leave last month, or the fact she filed a workers' compensation claim in July, or any number of other reasons.

-One of the first actions her attorney will take will be to seek discovery on the Internet search history on all of your other employees.
-If it turns out that many of them also were goofing off online today but not disciplined for it, she might be able to successfully argue that you were picking on her because of her protected status.
-So make sure that you have a valid reason for checking up on employee Internet usage, you don't single anyone out for inspection unless somehow justified, and you consistently enforce your disciplinary policies.
+One of the first actions her attorney will take will be to seek discovery on the internet search history on all of your other employees.
+If it turns out that many of them also were goofing off online on Cyber Monday but not disciplined for it, she might be able to successfully argue that you were picking on her because of her protected status.
+So make sure that you have a valid reason for checking up on employee internet usage, you don't single anyone out for inspection unless somehow justified, and you consistently enforce your disciplinary policies.